Balmain residence in a former convent

 On a dual-street-frontage block, it has existing council approval for a swimming pool, as well as potential for 4-car garaging.

 With quality preserved throughout, some of the finer details include kauri floorboards and Australian cedar doors.
-The structure itself is impressive too Buttressed brick walls – 5 bricks thick at ground level, moving to triple brick construction for the upper floors.
+The structure itself is impressive too with buttressed brick walls – 5 bricks thick at ground level, moving to triple brick construction for the upper floors.

 Part of Balmain’s historic streetscape, this residence is well positioned in an area rich in fine dining, cafes, shops, boutiques and pubs, as well as being a short walk to the ferry wharf and harbour-side parks.